mappingvermont/gfw-annual-loss-processing/4_GEE-Tiles/README.md

 Due to the earthengine limits discussed [here](https://groups.google.com/forum/#!topic/google-earth-engine-developers/wU4NNoWTD70) tile processing happens in 2 (and a half) steps:

+1. Update hansen_tiles.py to point to the composite asset generated above and proper tile output directories
-1. Export Tiles for zoom-levels 12-7, and export an earthengine asset for zoom-level 7
+2. Export Tiles for zoom-levels 12-7, and export an earthengine asset for zoom-level 7
-2. Export Tiles for zoom-levels 6-2
+3. Export Tiles for zoom-levels 6-2

 The code can be run via the command line: